 The information we have put together below challenges that belief, and explains the German Shepherd temperament, aggression in dogs in general, and what you can consider about doing about it.

-NOTE: please see a professional before making decisions about an animal’s health or behavior – particularly if you believe the issue is serious enough.
+NOTE: please see a professional before making decisions about an animal’s health or behavior – particularly if you believe the issue is serious enough like aggression, attacking and biting.

 German Shepherd Aggression, Attacking and Biting: What To Do?

-It is true to say that every living thing – humans, and animals, wants to protect their territory/environment, their family and themselves.
+It is true to say that every living thing – humans, and animals, want to protect their territory/environment, their family and themselves.

 German Shepherds and dogs in general maintain this natural instinct, but domestication of dogs means there are both acceptable, and negative behaviors when it comes to exhibiting this instinct.